plgd-dev/hub/docs/guide/architecture/1-authorization-server.md

 ## Description

-Athorize access for users to devices.
+Authorize access for users to devices.

 ### API